Facebook reportedly fires employee accused of stalking women using company resources

-Facebook has reportedly fired a security engineer accused of using company resources to stalk women online, reported NBC on Tuesday.
+Facebook has reportedly fired a security engineer accused of using company resources to stalk women online, NBC reported Tuesday.

 The accusations against the unnamed employee were lodged Sunday by Jackie Stokes, the founder of Spyglass Security.
 Stokes reported the issue to Facebook, which said it was investigating the claim.
 Facebook confirmed to NBC and to Motherboard that it has fired the employee in question.